 4. Check out a farmer's market

 Neighborhood farmer markets are a great way to find new goodies to snack on, gifts, and handmade household products.
-You can check out the website nextdoor.com for information on farmer markets and other community gathers that are either in or close to your neighborhood.
-Some of my favorite lotion, bread, and artwork are from farmers' markets.
+You can check out the website nextdoor.com for information on farmer markets and other community gatherings that are either in or close to your neighborhood.
+Some of my favorite lotions, bread, and artwork are from farmers' markets.

 5. Go for a drive

 Since gas is relatively cheap these days, load the car up, and explore somewhere new.
 Atlas Obscura has a ton of day trip ideas for every state, so adventure is in your future.

 Speaking of nice weather, pack up a cooler, and head to a park.
 Many parks, both local and state, have picnic area seating.
 My go-to picnic is picking up some sandwiches at a local grocery store, then driving to a local mountain preserve.

 7. Make some hot cocoa and have a movie marathon

 Sure, watching movies is fun, but have you ever tried to watch movies while enjoying a homemade hot cocoa bar?

 You can grab fun items to spice up your drinks at the dollar store and even come up with themes to go along with your films.
 For example, you can't watch Ghostbusters without adding extra marshmallows for the Stay Puft Marshmallow Man!